-The inclined plane should weigh 6 ounces or less.
+The inclined plane should weigh 170 grams or less.
 This will ensure that the patient does not notice the device and is able to use it comfortably for 6-8 weeks.
-The optimum weight would be around 3-4 ounces, depending on the size of the patient.
+The optimum weight would be around 85-113 grams, depending on the size of the patient.